 Frank said that he knew we lived on a boat and probably needed the charger back as soon as possible.
 So he was going to go ahead and send us the 120-amp charger that day for just the difference in price plus shipping.

 They have an absolutely delighted customer that is going to highly recommend them.

 Basically, PowerMax chargers are simple models, with 3-stage charging (no equalize).
 We use what they call a “converter” (AC to DC) which also has a charger.
 What they list as a charger has a few extra bells and whistles to make it more portable for use by electricians.
 When I asked Frank about the difference, he said that they were exactly the same inside and for our purpose, the less expensive “converter” was the recommended model.

 You can set the bulk charge voltage on the converter, but it’s with a little screw and you have to check the voltage with a voltmeter, there’s no digital readout (there is a digital readout on the “charger” — that’s the main difference).
 Neither one is a “marine” model and if you want an inverter you’ll have to install one separately.
-However, a number of marine electricians (including our friend Alex at SeaTek Marine here in Marathon) highly recommends them as being a very solid charger at a great price.
+However, a number of marine electricians (including our friend Alex at SeaTek Marine here in Marathon, now closed) highly recommends them as being a very solid charger at a great price.
 They’re much better known in RV circles, but work well for cruising boats, too.

 You can buy PowerMax converters and chargers directly from the company and from Amazon.